AlexKGwyn/ds4-vllm-public/README.md

 link.
 It contains everything needed to reconstruct the *software* from a public base image plus the host-side scripts that launch and drive it.

+This code and stack was pretty much entirely put together by AI, I probably can not help too much outside of prompting my agent.
+PRs are welcome for performance improvements.

 ## Performance

 Single-stream, TP=2 across the two boxes over Thunderbolt RDMA, with the